Yandex Cloud

 Note

-This may cause the load to increase significantly, since each instance will materialize the RHS on its own.
-Therefore, the ClickHouse® security mechanism disables this behavior by default.
-As a result, the Double-distributed IN/JOIN subqueries is denied error occurs.
+This may significantly increase the load, since each instance will materialize the RHS independently.
+Therefore, the ClickHouse® security algorithm prohibits this behavior by default returning the Double-distributed IN/JOIN subqueries is denied error.

-Specifics of queries using a JOIN in CHYTSpecifics of queries using a JOIN in CHYT
+Features of queries with a JOIN in CHYTFeatures of queries with a JOIN in CHYT

-When making a SELECT query that uses the JOIN operator in CHYT, the Sorted JOIN logic applies by default.
-It is based on the same column sorting.
-The standard lhs JOIN rhs USING/ON construct is used.
+A SELECT query with a JOIN in CHYT runs as a Sorted JOIN by default.
+It uses the same column sorting schema.
+The standard lhs JOIN rhs USING/ON statement is used.

 In this case, additional restrictions are imposed on lhs and rhs:

-• The lhs and rhs parts must be sorted tables.
+• The lhs and rhs must be sorted tables.

-• The USING/ON clause must use sorted columns only.
+• The USING/ON clause must only use sorted columns.

 For example: